aps831/workstation/README.md

 ## Production

 ### Pre Tasks
-First move the `/home` and `/var` directories that are on the secondary hard drive to temporary directory names:
+First move the `/home` directory that is on the secondary hard drive to a temporary directory name:

 ```
 sudo mv /media/andrew/hdd/home /media/andrew/hdd/home_orig
-sudo mv /media/andrew/hdd/var /media/andrew/hdd/var_orig
 ```

 Now create a mount point for the secondary hard drive: